Outrageous Fortune-1987

 Grade: D

-Outrageous Fortune (1987) is one of many silly plot-driven comedies to come out of the late 1980s.
+Outrageous Fortune (1987) is one of many silly, plot-driven comedies from the late 1980s.

 It stars huge comedic actresses of the time (Bette Midler and Shelley Long) as opposites, Midler-brash, Long-refined, who are acting students and in love with the same man (Peter Coyote).

-Of course, they meet and hate each other then become friends.
+Of course, they meet, hate each other, and then become friends.
 This sets off a series of misunderstandings and standard comedy fare.

 It’s a female buddy movie.
-I must say that I did enjoy the chemistry between Long and Midler as the on-screen chemistry is evident.
+I must say that I did enjoy the chemistry between Long and Midler, as it is evident on screen.

 Besides the chemistry, the only other positive is the New York City location scenes and the acting/theater workshop setting.